 - Attorney’s fees

-Although you may be dealing with anxiety, fear, and stress right now due to the employment discrimination, a Philadelphia employment discrimination lawyer will be by your side every step of the way.
+Although you may be dealing with anxiety, fear, and stress right now due to discrimination, our team of employment discrimination lawyers in Philadelphia will be by your side every step of the way.

 Work With a Philadelphia Employment Discrimination Lawyer

-At Morelli Law Firm, our Philadelphia employment discrimination lawyers are standing by ready to go to work for you.
-We will use every resource we have to bring you justice.
-Get in touch with us by calling (212) 751-9800.
-We will provide you a no-obligation case consultation.
+At Morelli Law Firm, our Philadelphia employment discrimination lawyers are ready to help you.
+We can start with a free, no-obligation consultation.
+We will use every resource we have to see that justice is served.